 It was such a raw, beautiful prayer, and just like at a wedding, Jo and Madeline felt as if they were standing as the two witnesses to a lifelong vow.

 Bailey looked at them in joy and awe as she said, “I can’t believe this.
 I can’t believe this happened.
 But it did, undeniably.
 I didn’t find God today.
 God found me and now I need to use my gifting in debate for Him.”
 Madeline highlighted how remarkable that in one day Bailey received her call to Christ and her vocation within his church!

-The following morning, Jo was sitting on a bench at Ocean Beach, San Francisco, when she decided to text Bailey the verse references from Isaiah 62.
+The following morning, Jo was sitting on a bench by the ocean, when she decided to text Bailey the verse references from Isaiah 62.
 As Jo reread the passage, she was astonished to realize that Isaiah 62 not only describes God as a bridegroom holding his people like a wedding crown in his hands, but the text also talks about God’s beloved Zion as a walled city being restored after siege and destruction.
 In particular, the text says to “Build up the highway!
 Remove the stones” (verse 10) and that the city will “be no longer called Deserted” (verse 12).